mpollmeier/scala-repl-pp/README.md

 A better approach would be to work with a separate compiler phase, similar to what Ammonite does.
 That way, we could inject all previously defined values|imports|... into the compiler, and extract all results from the compiler context.
 That's a goal for the future.

 If there's a compilation issue, the temporary script file will not be deleted and the error output will tell you it's path, in order to help with debugging.

+### Why do we ship a shaded copy of other libraries and not use dependencies?
+Scala-REPL-PP includes some small libraries (e.g. os-lib and geny) that have been copied as-is, but then moved into the `replpp.shaded` namespace.
+We didn't include them as regular dependencies, because repl users may want to use a different version of them, which may be incompatible with the version the repl uses.
+Thankfully their license is very permissive - a big thanks to the original authors!